SKAHP/One-Engi/media-ethics.md

 **University of Illinois, Urbana**

-The playful wit and sharp mind of Socrates attracted disciples from all across an

-cient Greece.
-They came to learn and debate in what could be translated "his

-thinkery" By shifting the disputes among Athenians over earth, air, fire and water to

-human virtue, Socrates gave Western philosophy and ethics a new intellectual cen

-ter \(Cassier 1944\) But sometimes his relentless arguments would go nowhere.
-On one occasion

-he sparred with the philosopher Hippias about the difference between truth and
+The playful wit and sharp mind of Socrates attracted disciples from all across ancient Greece.
+They came to learn and debate in what could be translated "his thinkery" By shifting the disputes among Athenians over earth, air, fire and water to human virtue, Socrates gave Western philosophy and ethics a new intellectual center \(Cassier 1944\) But sometimes his relentless arguments would go nowhere.
+On one occasion he sparred with the philosopher Hippias about the difference between truth andfalsehood.

-falsehood.
 Hippias was worn into submission, but retorted at the end: "I cannot agree with you, Socrates."
-And then the master concluded: **"Nor I with myself, Hip- go astray, up and down, and never hold the same opinion."** Socrates

-admitted to being so clever that he had befuddled himself.
-No wonder he was a favorite
-target of the comic poets. **I. F. Stone** likens this wizardry to
+And then the master concluded: **"Nor I with myself, Hip- go astray, up and down, and never hold the same opinion."** Socrate dmitted to being so clever that he had befuddled himself.
+No wonder he was a favorite arget of the comic poets. **I. F. Stone** likens this wizardry to
 **"whales of the intellect flailing about in deep seas"** \(Stone 1988\)
 With his young friend, Meno, **Socrates argued whether virtue is teachable.**
 Meno was eager to learn more, after **"holding forth often on the subject in front of large audiences." **But he complained,
 **"You are exercising magic and witchcraft upon me and positively laying me under your spell until I am just
 a mass of helpessness.. .
 You are exactly like the flat stingray that one meets in the sea.
 When
 ever anyone comes into contact with it, it numbs him, and that is the sort of thing
 you seem to be doing to me now.
 My mind and my lips are literally numb
 **Philosophy is not a semantic game**, though sometimes its **idiosyncracies feed
 that response into the popular mind. \*\*Media Ethics: Issues and Cases does not de
 bunk philosophy as the excess of sovercign reason.
 The authors of this book will not
 encourage those who ridicule philosophy as cunning rhetoric.
 The issue at stake
-here is actually a somewhat different problem the Cartesian model of philoso-
+here is actually a somewhat different problem the Cartesian model of philosophizing.
-phizing.

 **The founder of modern philosophy, René Descartes**  preferred to work in solitude. **Paris was whirling in the early seventeenth century, but for two years even **Descartess nds could not find him as he squirreled away studying mathematics.
 **One can even guess the motto above his desk: "**Happy is he who lives in seclusion."**
 **Imagine the conditions under which who wrote meditation II.

 **The Thirty Years' War in Europe brought social chaos everywhere.
 The Spanish were ravaging the French
 **provinces and even threatening Paris, but Descartes was shut away in an apartment
 in Holland.
 Tranquility for philosophical speculation mattered so much to him that
 upon hearing Galileo had been condemned by the Church, he retracted parallel ar-